An exit contract optimization problem: Introduction

-To solve the problem, we follow the spirit of Sannikov \cite{Sannikov} to focus on the value processes of the agents, which help decouple the principal's and the agents' problems.
-In particular, we will apply a remarkable representation theorem of the stochastic processes due to Bank and El Karoui \cite{BankKaroui2004} (see also the recent development by Bank and Besslick \cite{Bank2018}).
-By this representation theorem, any optional process $Y = (Y_t)_{t \in [0,T]}$ satisfying some integrability and regularity in expectation conditions can be represented as integral of functional of another optional process $L = (L_t)_{t \in [0,T]}$.
+In the context with only one agent, the exit contract problem could become trivial as the principal can easily manipulate the exit time of the agent, so that it turns to be a so-called first best problem for the optimal stopping part, see e.g. Cvitanić, Wan and Zhang \cite{CWZ2}.
+However, in the current context with a universal exit contract for multiple heterogeneous agents, the agents may have different (optimal) exit times as their utility/reward process $(f_i)_{i = 1, \cdots, n}$ are different.
+It becomes no more trivial to manipulate directly all exit times of multiple agents as in the one agent case.
+To the best of our knowledge, this formulation (in both discrete-time and continuous-time settings) has not been studied in the literature.
+To provide a first approach, we follow the spirit of Sannikov \cite{Sannikov} to focus on the value processes of the agents, which allows decoupling the principal's and the agents' problems.
+In particular, we will apply the remarkable representation theorem of the stochastic processes due to Bank and El Karoui \cite{BankKaroui2004} (see also the recent development by Bank and Besslick \cite{Bank2018}).
+By this representation theorem, any optional process $Y = (Y_t)_{t \in [0,T]}$ satisfying some integrability and regularity in expectation conditions can be represented as an integral of functional of another optional process $L = (L_t)_{t \in [0,T]}$.
 More importantly, the hitting times of the process $L$ at different level provide the (minimal) solutions of a family of optimal stopping problems relying on $Y$.
-From this point of view, one can use $L$ to represent the contract $Y$ of the principal and at the same time the optimal exit times of the agents.
-It follows that, at least formally, one can decouple the initial problems and reformulate the principal's problem as an optimization problem over a class of processes $L$.
-Moreover, the principal's optimization problem can be then reformulated to a multiple optimal stopping problem (see e.g. Kobylanski, Quenez and Rouy-Mironescu \cite{KobylanskiQuenezRouy-Mironescu2011}).
+From this point of view, one can use $L$ to represent the contract $Y$ and at the same time the optimal exit times of the agents.
+It follows that, at least formally, one can decouple the initial problems and reformulate the exit contract design problem as an optimization problem over a class of processes $L$.
+Moreover, the exit design problem can be then reformulated to a multiple optimal stopping problem, where the optimal solution corresponds to the optimal stopping times of the agents with the corresponding optimal exit contract.
+From this point of view, our approach confirms that, under our technical conditions, our exit contract problem with multiple agents can be transformed as a first best problem (with a well chosen reward function) as in the one agent case (see more discussions in Section \ref{subsec:discussion}).